jcooper2025/Project03-Log-Analysis/README.md

 ### Question 3 views and query

-CREATE VIEW daily_totalView AS
+CREATE OR REPLACE VIEW daily_totalView AS
 SELECT date_trunc('day', time), COUNT(*)
 FROM log
 GROUP BY date_trunc('day', time)
 ORDER BY count DESC;

-CREATE VIEW daily_errorView AS
+CREATE OR REPLACE VIEW daily_errorView AS
 SELECT date_trunc('day', time), COUNT(*)
 FROM log WHERE status != '200 OK'
 GROUP BY date_trunc('day', time)